How to Help a Vicodin Addict

 Prescription opioid abuse is an increasing problem in the US, with the National Institute on Drug Abuse estimating that more than 2 million people in the country suffering from an addiction to prescription opioid drugs.

 Vicodin abuse occurs in all economic demographics, age groups, and sexes.
 If you're struggling with an addiction or know someone who is, you can get help.
-Call 1-888-744-0069 to learn how treatment can save your life or that of someone you love.

 Approaching a Loved One About Vicodin Addiction

 Unfortunately, the abuse of these pain relievers is related to hundreds of accidents, overdoses, and deaths each year.
 If someone you love is addicted to Vicodin, it may be time to consider approaching them about getting help before it’s too late.

 The process of confronting your loved one about their problem with Vicodin can be intimidating — especially if they began taking the medication to manage pain.
 Try to remain optimistic and positive, because you could very well help them into treatment.
 In addition to remaining compassionate, empathetic, and non-judgmental, you can offer to do the following activities with your loved one:

 - Drive them to the doctor to receive more information.

 - Help them put together information and resources for them about available treatment plans or centers.

 - Help them make a list of possible questions to ask treatment centers.

 People dependent on Vicodin will experience uncomfortable withdrawal symptoms when attempting to stop using the substance.
 Withdrawal symptoms may include:

 Withdrawal symptoms can be sufficiently intense to push those attempting to detox into a relapse.
 Because of this, professional treatment is often recommended to manage withdrawal symptoms and increase the comfort of the patient during the detox process, which is typically the first step in the treatment process.